 Theoretical predictions

-The trilemma in international macroeconomics (Obstfeld and Taylor 2004, Farhi and Werning 2014) imply the following four scenarios after an increase in the Bank of England discount rate.
+The trilemma in international macroeconomics (implies the following four scenarios after an increase in the Bank of England discount rate.
 The first scenario is equivalent to the plain trilemma case with fixed exchange rate and full capital mobility.
-Scenario 2 is the same case where we consider the role of the central bank’s domestic and international assets in rounding the corners of the trilemma, as explained in the previous section.
+It would be also equivalent to the “rules of the game” as defined in the gold standard literature.Scenario 2 is the same case where we consider the role of the central bank’s domestic and international assets in rounding the corners of the trilemma, as explained in the previous section.
 This scenario is usually not investigated in empirical studies of the trilemma, as it requires balance sheet data.
 Scenario 3 is the trilemma case with fixed exchange rates and capital controls.
 Scenario 4 is the case with floating exchange rates.

 Scenario 1: fully binding international constraint

-In a fixed-exchange rate regime with full capital mobility, an increase in the international interest rate (BoE in this case) will be followed by a similar increase in the domestic central bank’s discount rate, stabilising the exchange-rate in the process.
-If the central bank increases its rate by the same magnitude as the BoE, the reaction of the exchange rate may not be visible at all at monthly frequency, since the exchange rate adjusts quickly through uncovered interest rate parity.
+In a fixed-exchange rate regime with full capital mobility, an increase in the international interest rate (BoE in this case) will be followed by a similar increase in the domestic central bank’s discount rate, stabilizing the exchange rate in the process.
+If the central bank increases its rate by the same magnitude as the BoE, the reaction of the exchange rate may not be visible at all at monthly frequency, since the exchange-rate may adjust quickly through uncovered interest rate parity.
 If the exchange rate does not come back to parity immediately and the shock of the BoE rate is large enough to reduce gold reserves, we should observe a decrease of domestic assets.

 Scenario 2: the buffer role of the central bank’s domestic and international assets

 The decrease in foreign assets allows the exchange rate to appreciate and come back to parity.
-The central bank compensates the decrease in foreign assets by an increase in domestic assets.
-This increaseavoids that private domestic rates follow the increase in the international rate.
+The central bank offsets the decrease in foreign assets with an increase in domestic assets.
+This increase prevents private domestic rates from following the increase in the international rate.
 Expanding credit means that the discount rate needs to be raised by less than under scenario 1; consequently, we observe a smaller reaction of the discount rate to an increase in the Bank of England rate.

 As long as the central bank is committed to convertibility (unconditional and immediate conversion of bank notes into gold), the exchange rate will quickly move back to mint parity as a result of gold outflows or foreign exchange intervention.
 If uncovered interest rate parity holds, this is reinforced if investors themselves expect the exchange rate to come back to mint parity (Bordo and MacDonald 2005).
-It does not prevent the global functioning of the Gold Standard either, i.e, gold flows play a strong stabilizing role on the exchange rate.
+It does not prevent the global functioning of the gold standard either, i.e, gold flows play a strong stabilizing role on the exchange rate.

 Scenario 3: Imperfect convertibility

 We expect the impact of an increase on the BoE rate on the exchange-rate to be larger in the case of imperfect convertibility (i.e. restrictions on convertibility between notes and gold at the central bank; see Bloomfield 1959 and Ford 1989 for a review).
 Restrictions on gold convertibility widen the gold points, allowing the exchange-rate to depreciate further than in scenarios 1 and 2.
-Such capital control policies aimed at protecting international reserves and reducing the interest rate adjustment; on both variables, we expect a smaller response than in scenarios 1 and 2.
+Such policies are aimed at protecting international reserves and reducing the interest rate adjustment; on both variables, we expect a smaller response than in scenarios 1 and 2.
 In the absence of a large reserve outflow, the central bank might nevertheless increase domestic credit in order to avoid an increase in market rates.
 Imperfect convertibility mitigates the decrease of gold reserves by the central bank but does not necessarily stop it entirely or prevent any arbitrage opportunity.

 Scenario 4: Countries off gold